ruixing76/alta2023/src/pages/attending/index.md

 ## Location
 14 December: Tutorials will be held in Flinders' [Victoria Square campus](https://www.flinders.edu.au/campus/victoria-square), which is located in the heart of Adelaide’s CBD.
 15-16 December: ALTA main conference will be held in the Flinders' [Tonsley campus](https://www.flinders.edu.au/campus/tonsley), located in Tonsley.
 The Tonsley campus is just 10 km from Adelaide’s CBD with a direct [rail link and bus services](https://www.adelaidemetro.com.au/) available.

+For more details on getting to the venue, please refer to the [map](https://www.flinders.edu.au/content/dam/documents/campus/maps/tonsley-maps.pdf)

 ## Food and Drink
 There are many food and drink venues of various kinds around both the City and Tonsley sites as well as in the Glenelg precint a tramride away (where the conference dinner will be held).
 Lunch, Morning and afternoon tea will be provided on site for registrants.